NSkyllas/NBA_salaries/README.md

 # NBA salaries & science
-## Or how much money do we want to spend for entertainment?
+## How much money do we want to spend for entertainment?

 I love basketball and as every other basketball fan I enjoy watching NBA games.
 The best players of the world play against each other, offering a great spectacle.
 The stadiums are full, the lights are bright and the players are superstars!